 - 1. Main rotor dampers and fairing Condition and security. - 2.
 Main rotor hub, yoke and frahm Condition and security. - 3.
-Main rotor blade and skin Condition. - 4.
-Pitch horn bearing Wear and security. - 5.
-Main rotor pitch links Condition and security of attachment bolts and locking hardware. - 6.
-Swashplate assembly Condition, security of attached controls, and boot condition.
+Main rotor blade and skin Condition.

 This document is private and confidential and is supplied on the express condition that it is not to be used for any purpose or copied or communicated to any other person without written permission from Eagle Copters Ltd.